irrlphnt/project-gallery-slider/README.md

 ## Usage

-1. Ensure your Project post type has an ACF Gallery field (default field key: `gallery`)
+1. Ensure your post type has an ACF Gallery field (default field key: `gallery`)
 2. Create or edit a post/page
 3. Add the "Project – Gallery Slider" block from the media category
 4. Configure the block settings: